jonkeegan/cassini-tools/README.md

 CL1 and CL2 are clear, so that sequence is blue, green, red.

-You can then combine those images in imagemagick to make a composite color image, assigning each image to it's appropriate RGB channel.
+You can then combine those images in imagemagick to make a composite color image, assigning each image to its appropriate RGB channel.

 ```convert red_W1731454078_1.jpeg green_W1731454045_1.jpeg blue_W1731454012_1.jpeg -combine rgb_combined.jpg```